omridan24/WhatHelpsStudentsMore/README.md

 the csv file is inside the Data folder.

-All the results and explanations are also documented in the .docx file.
+All the results and explanations are also documented in the .pdf file.